Edmonton’s Leading Disability Service Organization

 • Adult’s level of independence

-How Does the PDD Program Work?
+How Does the PDD Program Work in Alberta?

-Once you apply for the PDD program and get approved, your caseworker will assign you a disability service provider in your community.
 They will provide you with an outcome plan based on your family member’s needs, which the disability service agency uses to build a personalized care plan.
 Entrust Disability Services deploys a Supportive Care Model™ which helps us to provide robust care on all fronts: medical, administrative, physical facilities, technological requirements, and front-line care.

 What PDD Program Pays on Average for Services